celestiaorg/celestia-specs/specs/consensus.md

 #### `block.availableDataHeader`

-The available data header `block.availableDataHeader` (`availableDataHeader` for short) is then downloaded.
+The available data header `block.availableDataHeader` (`availableDataHeader` for short) is then processed.
 This commits to the available data, which is only downloaded after the [consensus commit](#blocklastcommit) is processed.
+The following checks must be true:

 1. Length of `availableDataHeader.availableDataCommitments` == `2 * header.availableDataOriginalSquareSize`.
+1. The length of each element in `availableDataHeader.availableDataCommitments` must be [`32`](./consensus.md#hashing).

 #### `block.lastCommit`